rotanen/lemma-info/syntax-explanation.md

 I do have a working parser for Lemma syntax (written in Haskell) and it is evolving into a compiler.
 I also have a "repl" to test the parser interactively.
 I admit that I hyperfocused on syntax design because parsers are very easy for me to write.

+## Hello World!

+    module HelloWorld

+    @ [IO] ()
+    main = print "Hello World!"

 ## Basic expressions
 Function calls use whitespace-separated arguments, as in Haskell and many other functional programming languages:

     map double list